Graham Le Gros: Honours and awards

 In 2005, Le Gros was elected a Fellow of the Royal Society of New Zealand in recognition of his research contributions to the fields of immunology and asthma.

 He was awarded the Wellington Medical Research Foundation Gold Medal in 2010 and in 2011 he won the Science and Technology category of the Wellingtonian of the Year Awards for his contribution to medical research in Wellington and New Zealand.

 Le Gros was awarded an Honorary Fellowship from the Royal College of Pathologists of Australasia in 2014 and the same year was made a Companion of the New Zealand Order of Merit in the Queen's Birthday Honours.

 In 2016 he received the Sir Geoffrey Peren Award, the Distinguished Alumni Award 2016 by Massey University.

 In 2017 Le Gros was named a Paul Harris Fellow by the Rotary Foundation of Rotary International in appreciation of tangible and significant assistance given for the furtherance of better understanding and friendly relations among peoples of the world.

 He was named a 2021 Kea World Class New Zealander acknowledging his "stellar career as a world-leading immunologist, seeking to harness the power of the human immune system to improve human health."

+In the 2026 New Year Honours, Le Gros was promoted to Knight Companion of the New Zealand Order of Merit, for services to medical science.